Before "The Man of Steel" appeared in

 Had I read any Doc Savage's amazing exploits when I was a teenager, I'd be more favorably inclined towards Doc and his associates.
 For now, I'll forgo assigning any "stellar ratings," until I get around to reading more of The Man of Bronze's adventures.

-This book also includes the story, The South Pole Terror, which I'll set aside for now, along with two short biographies on Laurence Donovan and Lester Dent.
+The South Pole Terror, which I'll set aside for now, along with two short biographies on Laurence Donovan and Lester Dent.

 No comments: